 Did you know…

-Use our handy quantity guidelines to ensure you order just the right amount for your next working lunch or corporate event.
+Use our handy quantity guidelines to ensure you order just the right amount of catering for your next working lunch or corporate event.
 Alternatively, our friendly consultants are experts in corporate catering and will be happy to assist you.
 We’ll make sure no one goes hungry, while at the same time, no food goes to waste.

 Doggy bags are a great way to reduce food waste!
 Extra food can be placed in the office kitchen for other staff to enjoy, or allow staff to take doggy bags home.

 Ordering food that is in season is good for the environment.
 Seasonal food is likely to be locally produced, which means you’re also supporting our farmers and growers.
 Plus, it’ll be fresher and taste better.
 Win-win!